rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: expressive content policies**

-On the side of query engines, this vulnerability may partially mitigated by **carefully designing content policies**.
+On the side of query engines, this vulnerability may partially mitigated by carefully designing content policies.
 In the case of our example, defining a policy that enables the full range of (direct and indirect) links to be followed from a single domain can be considered unsafe.
 Instead, more restrictive policies may be enforced, at the cost of expressivity and flexibility.